The Dinwoody Lakes area is located in the Wind River Range, and is a popular area for backpackers.

 Fees/Permits?
 None

-How difficult is it to backpack in the Wind Rivers?
-Is this good for kids?
+How difficult is backpacking in the Wind Rivers?
+Is it suitable for kids?

 Can I bring my dog?